 Show Gratitude

 Thank your employer for the opportunity to have worked in your position.
-Mention one or two special moments you are grateful for in the organisation.
-Share how the organisation has positively impacted you personally and professionally.
+Mention one or two special moments you are grateful for in the organization.
+Share how the organization has positively impacted you personally and professionally.

 State that you are willing to help in any way required so that systems continue to operate smoothly.